Bridging the Gap.

-Students in Class 6 are involved in a more advanced study of English grammar.
-Students continue to enhance reading comprehension and writing skills.
+Students in 6th grade are involved in a more advanced study of English grammar.
+Students continue to enhance their reading comprehension and writing skills.

-The Veritas History program is used in Class 6 and builds upon what students learned in lower school.
-Class 6 students cover the Middle Ages, Renaissance, and Reformation time period.
+Heritage uses the Veritas History program in 6th grade and builds upon what students learned in lower school.
+Sixth-grade students cover the Middle Ages, Renaissance, and Reformation periods.

 Heritage uses biographies as well as “living” books covering the lives of historical figures.
 This enables students to become familiar with the lives of men and women during the time periods being studied.

-Students in Class 6 study the following topics:
+Students in 6th grade study the following topics:

-In Class 6, students analyze major events in Roman history and discover how the past shapes the present.
+In sixth grade, students analyze major events in Roman history and discover how the past shapes the present.
 Meanwhile, students are also learning about past tense verbs for the first time, including the imperfect, perfect, and pluperfect tenses.
-Class 6 students prepare for, and participate in, the National Latin Exam.
+Sixth-grade students prepare for and participate in the National Latin Exam.

-Class 6 students are exposed to classical musicians and their works.
-Students are taught to listen and to hear discriminately in order to begin to understand musical ideas.
+Sixth-grade students are exposed to classical musicians and their works.
+Students are taught to listen and to hear discriminately to begin to understand musical ideas.
 They also learn to sing, as accurately as possible, and to develop a working knowledge of musical notation.

-Students master the elements of art and begin to explore the principles of design – rhythm, pattern, unity, variety, movement, valance, and emphasis.
-The time period studied in Art align with the periods studied in History.
-In Class 6, students study Byzantine, Romanesque, and Gothic artwork.
+Students master the elements of art and begin to explore the principles of design – rhythm, pattern, unity, variety, movement, balance, and emphasis.
+The period studied in Art aligns with the periods studied in History.
+In sixth grade, students study Byzantine, Romanesque, and Gothic artwork.

-Study skills and technology skills are an intentional part of the Class 6 weekly schedule.
+Study skills and technology skills are an intentional part of the sixth-grade weekly schedule.
 Study skills coursework involves executive functioning skills, time management, and organizational skills.

-Students learn keyboarding and digital citizenship during their first semester of Class 6.
+Students learn keyboarding and digital citizenship during their first semester of sixth grade.
 Second semester, students learn the following skills:

 Weekly Chapel is planned and implemented to inspire students to learn the joy and importance of worship.
-Chapel takes place every Friday morning for students in Class 6-10.
+Chapel takes place every Friday morning for students in middle and high school.
 Parents and guests are encouraged to participate.